Menu

 Gold Awards

 Each Friday during whole school assembly we present a child with a gold award to celebrate either an academic achievement or an achievement that reflects a positive change in learning behaviour or where appropriate something linked to one of our five values.
-‘KINDNESS, INTEGRITY, RESILIENCE, COURAGE, PERSEVERANCE’ Please make sure you keep a register of who has been provided with the award so that by the end of the academic year every member of the class has received one.
-Please do not give Gold Awards to new starters, we can create a settling-in award which can be a welcome to JB award once you think they are ready to receive this.
+‘KINDNESS, INTEGRITY, RESILIENCE, COURAGE, PERSEVERANCE’.
+Please make sure you keep a register of who has been provided with the award so that by the end of the academic year every member of the class has received one.
+Please do not give Gold Awards to new starters, we can create a settling in award which can be a welcome to JB award once you think they are ready to receive this.

 Playground Duties